 - Yaiba: Empress Kaguya sleeps nude, and is in fact introduced doing so.
 A Modesty Bedsheet or Sexy Silhouette are used to preserve her modesty.

-- In Runaways, Victor Mancha prefers to sleep naked, which makes things very awkward for Chase when he decides to have a late-night chat with him.
+- Runaways: Victor Mancha prefers to sleep naked, which makes things very awkward for Chase when he decides to have a late-night chat with him.

 - Johnny Storm sleeps in the nude, he claims due to heightened body temperature thanks to his fire powers.
-Peter discovers this when his letting Johnny crash at the Baxter Building (currently the home of Parker Industries) and finds Johnny asleep in his bed.
-And the only thing Johnny has to cover himself is Peter's pillow.
-Parker is definitely not amused.
+Peter discovers this when he lets Johnny crash at the Baxter Building (currently the home of Parker Industries) and finds Johnny asleep in his bed.
+And the only thing Johnny has to cover himself with is Peter's pillow.
+Peter is definitely not amused.